GilOliveira/schemadotorg/docs/NOTES.md

 - How can we validate the generated JSON-LD?
   - Chrome extension and online

+- Should the JSON-LD preview be moved to a configurable block?

 ## Schema.org

 What Schema.org types should we document?